Angara Airlines Flight 2311

-Angara Airlines Flight 2311 was a scheduled domestic flight operated by Angara Airlines from Ignatyevo Airport to Tynda Airport in Russia that crashed during its second landing attempt in poor visibility on 24 July 2025.
-The aircraft, an Antonov An-24RV, crashed about 16 km from Tynda airport into a forest near Tynda in Amur Oblast in eastern Russia.
+Angara Airlines Flight 2311 was a scheduled domestic flight from Ignatyevo Airport to Tynda Airport, operated by Angara Airlines.
+On 24 July 2025, an Antonov An-24 operating that flight crashed in Amur Oblast, Russia during its second landing attempt in poor visibility.
+The crashed site is about 16 km from Tynda airport into a forest near Tynda in eastern Russia.
 All 42 passengers and 6 crew members on board died.

 Background

 Aircraft

 The aircraft involved, manufactured on 29 January 1976, was a 49-year-old Antonov An-24RV registered as RA-47315.
 It first flew for Aeroflot before the Soviet Union's dissolution in 1991.
 The aircraft also flew for Nizhny Novgorod Airlines, Kampuchea Airlines, KurskAvia, Izhavia, Aeroservis and RusLine.
 At the time of the crash, Angara Airlines operated 10 Antonov An-24 aircraft, all built between 1972 and 1976.
 Rosaviatsia said that the aircraft had been involved in four incidents since 2018, and officials said it had passed a recent technical inspection.
 The aircraft's airworthiness certificate was renewed in 2021 with a validity lasting until 2036.